Call 712-225-3693 to make an appointment.

 Cataract: When the lens inside the eye becomes clouded, it leads to a decrease in vision.
 We call this condition a cataract.
 Visual loss occurs because of opacification of the lens.
 It obstructs light from being focused on the retina.

+People with cataracts frequently experience difficulty in seeing colors vividly and they cannot see changes in contrast as well.
+Driving, reading, recognizing faces, and dealing with glare from bright lights are often challenging.
 While cataracts are a leading cause of blindness, cataracts can be treated with surgery.
 There are many exciting developments in treating cataracts like laser cataract surgery.
 Dr. Stoelting provides careful cataract evaluation and post-operative care.
 Call his office to make an appointment.

 Diabetic Retinopathy

 Diabetic retinopathy is a complication of diabetes and a leading cause of blindness.
 It occurs when diabetes damages the tiny blood vessels inside the retina, the light-sensitive tissue at the back of the eye.
 A healthy retina is necessary for good vision.
+If you have diabetic retinopathy, at first you may not notice a change in your vision.
+But over time, diabetic retinopathy can get worse and cause vision loss.
+Diabetic retinopathy usually affects both eyes.

 Diabetic retinopathy has four stages: